Three COVID-19 patients die

-Three COVID-19 patients died on Saturday bringing Malta's death toll up to 169.
+Three COVID-19 patients died on Monday at Mater Dei Hospital, taking Malta's death toll linked to the pandemic to 177.

 The victims are:

-Announcing the deaths, the Health Ministry appealed to everyone to remain vigilant and follow precautions.
+The Health Ministry offered its condolences, urging everyone to remain vigilant and follow precautions during the festive season in order to protect the most vulnerable.

 Browsing on a desktop PC?
 Check out the full version of this data dashboard.